top of page

 Attendees want to know they can come to your events and be with their peers in a safe environment.
 They are already taking time off from work to be at your event.
 They likely can't afford to take more time away from their jobs to cope with an unexpected illness.

-• Don’t forget to ask your speakers to make handouts electronic too!
+• Don’t forget to ask your speakers to make handouts electronic, too!

 • Another tip would be to use QR codes or bitly links for handouts that attendees could access quickly and download for their files and resources.

-• If you are doing tote bags, consider a build your own tote bag option.
+• If you are doing tote bags, consider a build-your-own-tote bag option.
 Think of it like a double-sided buffet or how you would stuff the bags yourself.
 Make nice and neat piles of each item and let attendees choose what they want in their bag.
 You can likely order less of each item going in the bag.

-• You can also look to offset your onsite registration costs by selling lead retrieval to your exhibitors.
+• You can also offset your onsite registration costs by selling lead retrieval to your exhibitors.
 Some vendors make enough funds selling retrieval units to offer reg services for a discount or low cost.

-• Lastly, work with your vendors and partners to find out what process they learned about during COVID and see what option they still offer or could offer during your event.
+• Lastly, please work with your vendors and partners to find out what process they learned about during COVID and see what option they still offer or could offer during your event.

 bottom of page